cmukgb/bylaws/README.md

 Whenever a PDF (current or amended) is generated, the previous PDF is moved to `archives` and timestamped.

+After the bylaws have been amended, be sure to update the following places:
+* The PDF on The Bridge
+* The Wiki
+* The copy in the Exec Dropbox
+* The AFS space - just pull the existing clone of this repo

 ### TL;DR

 * `make` : Generate `bylaws.pdf` from `bylaws.current`